Sims1990/Service-Desk-Scripts/README.md

 # Service-Desk-Scripts
 Collection of PowerShell Scripts currectly used by our Service Desk.
 Included with these scripts are Pester unit tests and Pester integration tests.
 Some are still a work in progress so please check code before using in your environment.

+#Pester Tests are compatible with Open Source PowerShell using the psl-pester module